Your Creative Space Is a Tool: 7 Ways to Make It Work

 Ways to Activate Your Senses

-Add textures—Incorporate textured fabrics, rugs, or tactile materials that feel inspiring to touch.
+• Add textures—Incorporate textured fabrics, rugs, or tactile materials that feel inspiring to touch.
+Add a favorite blanket, even a pillow, that will let you relax without leaving the space.

-Mini-Task: Change one sensory element in your space and see how it impacts your creative energy.
+Mini-Task: Change one sensory element in your space today.
+Watch how your body settles into the work differently.

 4. Energy Magic